 Learning Environment & Assessment:

-This course will take place across the Lecture Room and Sign Language Lab, you will be assessed via a Portfolio including: Reading logs, Signed Conversation, Sign reception, Sign production and self-evaluation.
+This course will take place across the Lecture Room and Sign Language Lab, you will be assessed via a Portfolio including: Signed Conversation and Sign Production.

 Learning outcome & aims